Freedom Lane: Good Da’Quarius Hunting

 “I’ll go get it now,” Rose said, running off to the basement door.
 “Great idea!
 You catch more flies with honey than vinegar, after all!”

-“You’ll catch even more with shit,” Helen said when Rose was out of earshot.
+“You’ll catch even more with shit,” Helen muttered when Rose was out of earshot.

-Minutes passed, and Rose finally emerged with the old walker.
-“Found it!” she exclaimed, excitedly.
+Minutes passed, and Rose emerged with the old walker.
+“Found it!” she exclaimed.

 “What tennis balls?”
 Rose asked.